We are here to help: your pets’ welfare is paramount to us

 When you arrive in our car park or at the street parking nearby, telephone us to say you are here.
 We will come out and collect your pet and take them into the clinic.
-Please do not come on in unescorted – we are trying to limit numbers at reception for obvious reasons.
+Please do not come on in unescorted – we are trying to limit numbers for obvious reasons.
 Please try where possible for only one adult to accompany the pet. (mistakes happen and we might overlook someone – so if you have waited 15 minutes past your appointment time do call us!).

 These are far from ideal really, as no physical examination/handling is possible.
 Needs must on occasions, and therefore we will offer these on an ad hoc basis during office hours.
 Please telephone to request one – payment is at our usual rate and will be collected in advance.
 We will send you a link to an easy video platform called Whereby when we book the consult.

 Food and Repeat Prescriptions including worming and flea treatments/prevention: